-We often get asked on the best way to get a strength or power training workout on the Arc Trainer.
-Ben Wilde, International Director of Training and Education explains how to properly train for lower body strength and power on the Arc Trainer.
+We are often asked about the best way to get a strength or power training workout on the Arc Trainer.
+Here a few tips for effective and efficient training.

-You’ll need to work hard against a relatively high resistance and fast (i.e. above 120 strides per minute, ideally above 140).
-You can use several of the programs to achieve this but I’d suggest the Adaptive Power Program (advanced 2) if you are using a 770 Series Arc Trainer, working to a 1:3 up to a 1:5 work:rest ratio.
-So you might blast for 15-20 seconds and then recover for 45 seconds – 1 minute 40 seconds.
-Within those ranges, the shorter the recovery period the greater the CV effect, longer recovery periods will emphasize the strength/power gains.
+Work hard against a relatively high resistance and fast (above 120 strides per minute, ideally above 140).
+You can use several of the programs to achieve this but Adaptive Power is recommended.
+Try to increase your work:rest ratio from 1:3 up to a 1:5.
+Work hard for 15-20 seconds and then recover from anywhere between 45 seconds and 1 minute, 40 seconds.
+Within those ranges, the shorter the recovery period the greater the CV effect, longer recovery periods emphasize the strength/power gains.

-If you have a 630 or older Arc then the Strength program with 15 seconds of work and 45 seconds of recovery is an ideal option.
-The key is to really work on the hard sections and to recover on the rest sections.
+If you have an older Arc Trainer then the Strength program with 15 seconds of work and 45 seconds of recovery is an ideal option.
+The key is to go all out on the hard sections and to recover on the rest sections.
 Most people don’t do this, they slow down on the work interval and speed up in the recovery section.
-This is not the goal of these workouts and seriously reduces the gains.
+This is not the goal of these workouts and seriously reduces gains.